Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Is it Steve Laws?

-No, it's the new statesman.
+No, it's the New Statesman.

-Hey, it's what the left is saying.
+Hey, it's what the left are saying.

-But I mean, this is Steve Law's Twitter account being portrayed in the new states.
+But I mean, this is Steve Law's Twitter account being portrayed in the New States.

 He's the new editor.

-Yeah, I can um so it's the age of deportation.
+So it's the age of deportation.

 It's beautiful, isn't it?